iamsomraj/Coding-Pillow-Editor/README.md

 ## Feedback

-If you have any feedback, please reach out to me at iamsomraj@gmail.com
+If you have any feedback or you want to give me some tips related to development, please reach out to me at iamsomraj@gmail.com.